input-output-hk/plutus-pioneer-program/README.md

 ## Program Description

-The Plutus Pioneer Program (PPP) is a course provided by [the IOG Education Team](https://iohk.io/team/#team=education) to recruit and train software developers in Plutus, the native smart contract language for the Cardano ecosystem.
+The Plutus Pioneer Program (PPP) is a course provided by the IOG Education Team to recruit and train software developers in Plutus, the native smart contract language for the Cardano ecosystem.

-People who join this program will become part of a learning community with access to courses that teach them the core principles of how to code in both Haskell and Plutus.
-In addition, this program is highly interactive, with weekly lessons, exercises, Q&A sessions, and exclusive access to the creators and key experts in the language.
+People who join this program will become part of a learning community with access to courses that teach them the core principles of how to code in Plutus.
+In addition, this program is highly interactive, with weekly lessons, exercises, Q&A live sessions, and exclusive access to the creators and key experts in Plutus and Cardano.

 {% hint style="info" %}
-If you want to learn more about Plutus, you can look at the [Plutus Docs](https://plutus.readthedocs.io/en/latest/).
+If you want to learn more about Plutus, you are encourage to look at the [Plutus Core and Plutus Tx user guide](https://plutus.readthedocs.io/en/latest/).
 {% endhint %}

+### Program Objectives

+By the end of this course, will be able to:

+* Understand the fundamentals of Plutus

+* Apply the principles of Plutus in practice

+* Understand sample use cases for Plutus

+* Develop a sample DApp in Plutus

+* Be aware of and adhere to the best practices for Plutus development

 ## Prior Experience Required

-This program is not for coding beginners.
+This program is intended for people with coding experience on any programming language.
 While you do not need to be an expert in formal methods, programming experience and a general aptitude for logical and mathematical thinking are highly desirable.
 Some prior knowledge of Haskell or functional programming is also recommended.

+{% hint style="info" %}
 Plutus is heavily based on Haskell and includes advanced features like Template Haskell, type-level programming, and effect systems.

-Before registering for this course, we recommend you to visit the [Learn Haskell section](prework/learn-haskell.md).
+Having previous is experience with Haskell is not mandatory to participate in this program.
+However, if you want to get started with Haskell before registering for this course, we recommend you to visit the [Learn Haskell section](prework/learn-haskell.md).
+{% endhint %}

 ## Course Structure

-In this course, you'll learn and gain hands-on experience with the core principles of how to code in both Haskell and Plutus.
-The course modules will cover the building blocks of these languages.
-You'll also learn about the [Extended UTXO model](https://docs.cardano.org/learn/eutxo-explainer) while working with Plutus on and off the chain, minting policies, state machines, the Plutus application framework, as well as some case studies and practical exercises.

-At a glance, this course covers the building blocks of Haskell and Plutus, including:
+This program involves approximately ten hours a week of your time and efforts during ten weeks.
+It covers the building blocks of Plutus, including:

+* Setting your Development Environment

+* Introduction to ecosystem and Theoretical Foundations

-* Functions and data types
+* Introduction to PlutusTx and Cardano-cli

-* Type classes

-* Monads
+* Parameterized Validators

+* Native tokens, NFTs, and Minting

-* Template Haskell
+* Off-chain code

-* Using the Plutus Playground
+* Testing Plutus smart contracts

-* Extended UTXO model (EUTXO)

-* Working with Plutus (on and off the chain)
+* Working with Marlowe and Plutus

-* Minting policies

-* State machines
+* Staking.

-* The Plutus application framework (PAF)

-* The Plutus application backend (PAB)

-* Some case studies and practical exercises
+* Interoperability of Cardano with Sidechains

 ### Cardano Smart Contracts Developer Certification

 After finishing the course, those participants who successfully complete the entire program will receive a certificate as **Cardano Smart Contracts Developer**.
 Certificates will be represented as non-fungible tokens (NFTs) (on the testnet) and locked by a Plutus contract.
 The participants can demonstrate their qualifications by constructing an appropriate transaction to unlock their individual token.

-## Registration for the Plutus Pioneer program

-If you are interested in joining a future cohort of this program, please complete [this registration form](https://input-output.typeform.com/to/au0XDcBP).
-We'll be in touch when we have fresh course dates to offer.